infomofo/ts-tarot-cards/clio-llm-config-lottery.md

 - Information about patterns across the reading such as repeated suits, numbers, or symbols

 Use this information to craft a concise, cohesive, personalized interpretation that addresses the user's question while honoring the mystical tradition of tarot reading.
+- A short introduction
+- One sentence minimum per card, or sequence of cards if they are closely related and indicate some sort of movement- discuss the imagery of the card design, the significance and symbology, reversed status, meaning in particular how it relates to money, luck, chance.
+- An analysis of any common symbols, suits, arcana, numbers that are recurring across the spread, and their movement across the spread, and how this relates to money, luck, chance.
+- A final sentence with a concise summary of if these are auspicious numbers to play today or if the querent should wait to play them for another time